Sibenik is a beautiful, uncrowded city on the Adriatic sea. As one of Croatia’s oldest cities, Sibenik has an abundance of historic sites.

 This fort is the least restored of Sibenik’s four forts.
-You can still see the remains of barrack blocks and World War II gun positions.
+The remains of barrack blocks and World War II gun positions are still visible.

 This fort was built immediately after the completion of St. John’s Fortress in 1646.
 The local population quickly built it in just 58 days anticipating the Ottoman army’s eventual arrival.
 Sibenik soldiers repelled the great attack of 1647.

 After another day of exploring, it’s time to relax at a local beach.
-Banj Beach is the closest if you are staying in Sibenik.
+Banj Beach is the closest, for those staying in Sibenik.
 It is a small pleasant beach, just a 20-minute walk from downtown.
 With a car, there are other great beaches outside of downtown.
 Try these favourite Sibenik beaches: